-The general location of RLA #10 is shown on the map above, and on the more detailed photo/topography map on page 5.
+The location of RLA #17 is shown on the map below and on the more detailed photo/topography map on page 5.
+The detailed map identifies properties, County Assessor parcels and floodplains, as well as the existing storm sewer system.